 As a mom, you go above and beyond to make sure your baby is as healthy as possible.
-But your child could still be missing out on some nutrients — vitamin D in particular.
-That's why you need to know the symptoms of vitamin D deficiency in baby.
+But your child could still be missing out on some key nutrients — vitamin D in particular.
+That's why you need to know the symptoms of vitamin D deficiency in babies.

 “Vitamin D is critical for calcium metabolism, playing a key role in bone and tooth development,” David Hill M.D., pediatrician, author, and spokesperson for the American Academy of Pediatrics (AAP), tells Romper.
 "We’ve learned that Vitamin D also contributes to healthy immune function and may help prevent diabetes," he adds.
 That's why the AAP recommends 400 IUs of Vitamin D per day for children in their first year of life.
 But as WebMD reported, only 5 to 13 % of breastfed infants and 20 to 37 % of formula-fed babies receive the recommended amount of vitamin D, according to the Centers for Disease Control and Prevention (CDC).

 While breastmilk is full of beneficial nutrients, vitamin D is the only thing missing, says Dr. Hill, which is why “nursing infants should take a daily Vitamin D supplement.”
 If your baby is formula-fed, Dr. Hill says they likely won’t need a supplement because infant formula includes vitamin D at the appropriate concentrations.

 As your baby gets older, you will be able to provide foods that are rich in vitamin D such as eggs, milk, and certain types of fish.
 Because the sun is such a critical source of vitamin D, it's important to provide your baby with a supplement during the winter months, according to Science Daily.
 If you're worried that your baby has a vitamin D deficiency based on symptoms like the following, talk to your doctor about ways you can balance their diet and prevent long-term development issues.